 Treatments start working at a certain point.

 - Because Western medicine has quick effects, it benefits life-threatening disorders, including infectious infections.
-However, despite being a life-saving surgery or method, the biggest difficulty with these medications is the potential harm they may do to other sections of the body.
+However, despite being a life-saving surgery or method, the most significant difficulty with these medications is the potential harm they may do to other sections of the body.
 Some modern medications can potentially harm other portions of the body permanently.
 Antibiotic treatment with tetracycline, for example, might have side effects such as persistent tooth discoloration.

 - Chinese acupuncture and medicine are intended to treat ailments and prevent them.
 Compared to Western medicine, the onset of pharmacological efficacy takes longer, but it is safer because it considers probable side effects.
 It can also help to prevent the side effects of medicines employed in Western medicine.